androidsmart/androidsmart.github.io/content/cusrom/Infinix/Smart 8 Pro/14/Lineage21.md

 **A New Chapter Begins:** With LineageOS 21, your Infinix GT 20 Pro 5G is not just a smartphone; it's a canvas for self-expression, a tool for productivity, and a testament to the power of open-source collaboration.
 Welcome to a new chapter in your mobile journey, one filled with possibilities and personalized experiences.

 ## Changelog
-- Dropped hw_acc effect from audio configs
-- Add back LTM display configs
-- Switch to AOSP NXP NFC HAL
-- Suppressed warnings related to NeuralNetwork HAL
-- Label missing wakeup nodes
+- Synced with latest PixelOS source
+- Cleanup more OPPO mess
+- Drop non-required configstore@1.1.policy
+- Address denials

 ## Download Link